RaphDal/matrix/README.md

 #### identity(n)

-This function create a matrix of rows x cols, filled with value.
+This function create a n x n identity matrix.

 * __n__ - _Number_ - Size of the matrix (n x n).